-We have been owners, landlords and managers of residential property for over twenty years.
-During that time we have taken responsibility for the property management of numerous buildings – often because the existing manager was so poor – and got them running well.
+Our block management company was founded by two people that had been owners, landlords and managers of residential property for over twenty years.
+During that time they had taken responsibility for the property management of numerous buildings, often because the existing building management company was so poor, and turned the buildings around.

 Block A is a large Victorian Mansion Block development with five blocks and a total of 70 flats.
 The previous managing agent had not produced or filed the company accounts for three years and had collected £450k for a major works project but not started the work.